SeverinAlexB/code_challenge/README.md

 - `exchangeId` is the same as the server port.
 This simplifies the development but is of course not a solution in the real world.
 - Add better logging system.
 - One could make the system more resilient as a failed request brings the whole system down instead of trying trying another peer.
+- The current system only matches orders that are a 100% fit.

 ## Getting started